 Lucy Liu is a TV and film actress known for her work on projects like 'Ally McBeal,' 'Charlie's Angels' and 'Elementary.'

-Lucy Alexis Liu was born on December 2, 1968, in Queens, New York.
+Lucy Alexis Liu was born in Queens, New York.
 The daughter of Chinese immigrants, Lucy Liu attended New York City's prestigious Stuyvesant High School.
 She enrolled at New York University, but transferred after one year to the University of Michigan at Ann Arbor, where she studied Asian languages and culture and graduated with a bachelor's degree in 1990.
 During her senior year, Liu auditioned for a supporting part in a school production of Alice in Wonderland; to her surprise, she won the lead role, that of the typically blond, blue-eyed Alice.
 With that, her acting career had officially begun.

 On the big screen, Liu grabbed audiences' attention with her turn as a leather-clad dominatrix in the poorly reviewed thriller Payback (1999), starring Mel Gibson.
 Her other film efforts released that year, including the independent feature The Mating Habits of the Earthbound Human, Play it to the Bone, with Woody Harrelson and Antonio Banderas, and Molly, starring Elisabeth Shue, quickly disappeared from view.
 Liu had a good deal more luck in 2000, starring in the hit comedy Shanghai Noon as a rebellious Chinese princess who is kidnapped and taken to America's Wild West, only to be rescued by bumbling heroes played by Jackie Chan and Owen Wilson.